Heart Disease Treatment With Angioplasty and Stents

 If your angioplasty was performed by inserting the catheter in the artery at your groin, you will have to lay flat (without bending your legs) while the groin sheath is in place.
 A sheet may be placed across your leg with the sheath to remind you to keep it straight.

 You should not eat or drink anything except clear liquids until the groin sheath is removed because nausea can occur during this time.
-Once you are allowed to eat, you will be advised to follow a low-cholesterol and low-salt diet.
+Once you are allowed to eat, you will be advised to follow a heart-healthy diet.
 You may be admitted to the hospital overnight for observation after the procedure.

 Notify your doctor or nurse immediately if you develop a fever or experience chest pain, swelling, or pain in your groin or leg.
 If you experience bleeding from your groin site after you return home, call 9-1-1 and lie down immediately.
 Remove the dressing and push down on your pulse in the affected area.